 The Society sets aside funds each year to support projects and activities in the area of blood transfusion.
-In the case of lump-sum awards and prizes, the expense and related liability are recorded when the recipients are notified of their awards.
-Grants to ISBT working parties are recorded as the working parties incur expenses.
-Sponsorship is recognised in the period in which it is received.
+In the case of lump-sum awards and prizes, or general sponsorship, the expense and related liability are recognised when the recipients are notified of their awards.
+Working party expenses are recognised in the period to which they relate and are presented in the income statement net of any associated revenue.